Lupin III: The First: Critical response

 According to Pia movie ranking survey company from Japan, Lupin III: The First was ranked number one in movie satisfaction of all the releases on Friday, December 6 and Saturday, December 7, 2019.
 Japanese reviews were positive toward the film.

-A review at Gizmodo says: "Toho keeps the animation quality high in this work as well, and is a perfect blend of the stylistic beauty of the Lupin series and the clear and accurate visual that is one of the greatest advantages of CG."
+A review at Gizmodo Japan says: "Toho keeps the animation quality high in this work as well, and is a perfect blend of the stylistic beauty of the Lupin series and the clear and accurate visual that is one of the greatest advantages of CG."
 Cinematoday(ja) of Japan remarked the innovations from 2D animation adaptation is still present in this film: "In this work, the royal road style that incorporates elements such as bold actions, mystery solving, and the reversal that are the charm of the series is present.
 As for characters, while taking advantage of 3DCG such as three-dimensional action, the appeal of hand-drawn animation has been inherited for movement and facial expressions.
 As "THE FIRST", Lupin the 3rd: The First in its 3DCG animation commemorates the entry of a new era in the "Lupin" series."

 Shiraishi of Real Sound (ja) explains the 3D was "realistic" and the "animation stands out."
 The review explains the nostalgic themes present in the Lupin franchise such as "big jumps from roof to roof, the car chase in the familiar yellow car" all evoke the old Lupin despite the transition from 2D to 3D: "the Lupin gang remains the same."
 The review also noted its references to media and geography such as, "A careful copy of Paris in the first half of the 1960s, the remnants of the Nazi Germany."
 Naoko Hosoda for Mantan reviewed the film has rare glimpses of Miyazaki's Lupin.
 The animation for the eyes were particularly noted for its clarity: "Lupin's eyes staring at Leticia are also gentle."
 In conclusion, the movie's action is at the scale of Hollywood by stating: "the action is truly 3DCG, and the speed and scale of the Hollywood movie are eye-catching."
 The Japan Times stated, "A scene of Lupin and Laetitia sparring on a Parisian rooftop is so delightful, I wish it had gone on for longer; ditto a skydiving sequence that suggests the director has been cribbing from Kathryn Bigelow's '90s surfer caper, Point Break."